As bike travelers we have an innate drive to explore the path less traveled, be it a remote backcountry trail or the backroads of a foreign land.

 We also have this pesky need to drink water pretty often, or we die.
 And most of us don’t enjoy emergency pooping behind a bush on the side of a busy road due to digestive issues.

 Thus it’s no surprise that pedal-powered explorers want to know: what’s the best water filter for bikepacking?

-There’s no one-size-fits-all answer, unfortunately, because it depends on where you are and what kind of bicycle trip you’re on.
-The best water filter for bikepacking in the US might be different from the best water purifier for bicycle touring in Nepal.
+There’s no one-size-fits-all answer, unfortunately.
+The best water filter for bikepacking in the US backcountry will be different from the best water purifier for bicycle touring in Nepal.

 Nasty Waterborne Pathogens

 First, let’s quickly review the types of little buggers we’re trying to protect ourselves from.

 In this table I’ll use the common but somewhat flawed terms “developed” and “developing” countries.
 What I really mean by “developed” is “countries where the sanitation infrastructure is developed enough to keep pathogens carried in human waste out of the water supply.”
 The US and much of western Europe fall into this category, as do a number of other countries.